Independent study project in African studies

 - Full Year

-Students will normally have attained a mark of 60% or above in an appropriate disciplinary course in the previous session at SOAS.
+Students will normally have attained a mark of 60% or above in an appropriate disciplinary module in the previous session at SOAS.

-At the end of a course, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in African Studies.
+At the end of a module, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in African Studies.

 A maximum of ten hours’ supervision over the academic year.